Make Room For Christ, by Repentance

 Isaiah 35:8 “And a highway shall be there, and a way, and it shall be called the way of holiness; the unclean shall not pass over it; but it shall be for those: the wayfaring men, though fools, shall not err therein.”

 “Wayfaring men” are those whose whole lives are moving from one thing to another.
-Yet even though they are just passing by, they will know God’s Will for them.
+Yet even though they are just passing by, they will know God’s Will for themselves.

-John the Baptist came preaching and baptizing all who wanted to have the reality of true worship of the Lord.
+John the Baptist came preaching and baptizing all who wanted to have the reality of true worship of the Lord their God.